 What are the origins of this workshop series?

-Writers Forum Workshop – New Series works in the tradition of the Writers Forum workshops that were founded in the 1950s by the concrete poet Bob Cobbing and were run by him for several decades.
-Many regulars at New Series had the privilege of taking part in Cobbing’s events.
-New Series is run along co-operative lines, based on the philosophy that the participants are the workshop.
+Writers Forum Workshop works in the tradition of the Writers Forum workshops that were founded in the 1950s by the concrete poet Bob Cobbing and were run by him for several decades.
+Many regulars at the present workshops had the privilege of taking part in Cobbing’s events.
+Writers Forum is run along co-operative lines, based on the philosophy that the participants are the workshop.
 Organisational decisions (when needed) are made during the discussions that follow each workshop, with everyone present being welcome to have a say, and any tasks are allocated on a voluntary basis.

 Do I need to provide copies of my work for others to see?